A few finite and infinite identities involving Pochhammer and $q$- Pochhammer symbols obtained via analytical methods: Introduction

 The paper is organized as follows.
 In Section \ref{Jaco}, we introduce Beta distribution, Jacobi polynomials and the Pochhammer symbol.
-In this section, we present in a concise form connection coefficients between different families of Jacobi polynomials (precisely $9$ sets) and also $8$ identities involving Pochhammer polynomials of two variables.
+This section presents in a concise form connection coefficients between different families of Jacobi polynomials (precisely $9$ sets) and also $8$ identities involving Pochhammer polynomials of two variables.

 In the next Section \ref{q-series}, we introduce basic notions used in the so-called $q-$series theory including the $q-$Pochhammer symbol, assorted, the so-called Askey-Wilson polynomials and we recall connection coefficients between some families of AW polynomials.
-In this section, we present several useful finite and infinite identities involving the $q-$Pochhammer symbol.
+This section presents several useful finite and infinite identities involving the $q-$Pochhammer symbol.
 Longer, detailed proofs are moved to Section \ref{Dow}.